starcoinorg/starcoin-cookbook/docs/02-getting-started/02-setup/04-test-network.md

 starcoin --connect ws://barnard.seed.starcoin.org:9870 --local-account-dir ~/.starcoin/barnard/account_vaults console
 ```

 where `--connect` points to the seed node JSON-PRC, and `--local-account-dir` points to the directory of accouts.
-You will be unable to execute account related operaions without it.
+You will not be able to execute account related operaions without it.